-Since the launch of the National Curriculum, our curriculum at South Parade has evolved in a bespoke nature, meeting the depth of requirement as well as suiting the culture, vision and ethos of our school.
+Our curriculum at South Parade has evolved in a bespoke nature, meeting the depth of requirement as well as suiting the culture, context, vision and ethos of our school.

-We do not simply cover a range of content, we teach children key skills to give them a real depth of learning that sticks in their long term memory.
+We do not simply cover a range of content, we teach children key knowledge and skills to give them a real depth of learning that sticks in their long term memory.

 At the heart of our curriculum are our key drivers:

 Lifelong learning – we are proud to have been the launch school for Wakefield as part of the national Primary Futures programme.
 We hold an annual Aspirations week where children are exposed to a wide range of careers, focusing on their skill set and giving options for their futures.
 We regularly have volunteers in from the world of work whether from our local community or further afield.
 This culture of lifelong learning is embedded within our curriculum with children enjoying our weekly Primary Futures afternoons.
 Our curriculum units link in with job aspirations for our children’s futures to help children think about the world of work from a young age.
 It shows children what careers are out there and the skills they'll need to leave a positive footprint wherever they go in life.
 It's also about building their self-belief, their resilience, recognising their qualities and how they could be used in the workplace.
 In Wakefield 17.5% of households have no adults over 18 in employment.
 Job aspirations and skills for employment therefore need to be integral within our curriculum offer to help towards improving this on a local level.

 All staff will seek out relevant and meaningful opportunities to develop pupils’ social, moral, cultural and spiritual understanding and British Values when teaching all subjects.
 We teach children to be respectful of each other in every way and operate a fully inclusive ethos where diversity is accepted by all.

 We are always seeking out opportunities to be involved in our local community.
 We are part of the Education Ossett Community Trust (EOCT) where children unite in activities such as sports events, choir, Big Build (with local engineers), book clubs/awards and pen pal projects and we have links with many local businesses such as Sainsburys and WHSmith.

 Throughout our curriculum, we offer rich and vibrant opportunities which draw upon meaningful real-life experiences.
 The curriculum is designed to meet the needs of all pupils, including those with SEND and it is ambitious for all learners with the intention that no child is left behind.
-Knowledge, skills and concepts are clearly outlined in an age-appropriate and progressive way from when they enter our school, through to when they leave us in Y6, so that the children’s understanding is deepened and extended, year upon year.
+Knowledge, skills and concepts are clearly outlined in an age-appropriate and progressive way from when they enter our school, through to when they leave us in Y6, so that the children’s understanding and knowledge is deepened and extended, year upon year.
 Our Pupil Premium Strategy ensures that all children have great opportunities and experiences to develop their cultural capital and we have reading and vocabulary very high on our agenda with a clear ‘whatever it takes’ approach to becoming a fluent reader as quickly as possible.

 Our key drivers thread their way through all aspects of our curriculum.